root-11/tablite/README.md

     78 Mb / 134 Mb = 56%.

 Q: But why didn't I just use an array?
 It would have even lower memory footprint.
+A: First, array's don't handle None's and we get that frequently in dirty csv data.
+Second, Table needs even less memory.

+Let's start with an array:
 ```
 import array
 L = [array.array('i', [11 for _ in range(digits)]) for _ in range(10)]